Join our list

 Wine is hot right now.
 Not just because Old World wine regions are continuing to crank out delicious juice, but also because a number of New World areas are using innovative techniques, old school grape varieties and leveraging seductive Terroir to create in demand travel destinations.

 Today, we want to review the 13 best wine regions around the world that are currently worth a visit.
 This is of course a difficult list to narrow down, but read on to discover what makes these areas so special and why you might consider planning a wine vacation as your next bucket list item.
+You can also get updates on flight deals to many of these destinations.

 Note that we include a number of links within this list that lead out to more detailed articles on many of the regions discussed below.
 Feel free to click through if any wine region strikes your fancy.